Ronan Keating breaks silence following Louis Walsh’s scathing attack: 'He hasn’t had a hit record since I left'

-Ronan Keating has broken his silence after Louis Walsh shared scathing remarks about the singer during Tuesday night’s Celebrity Big Brother.
+Ronan Keating has broken his silence after Louis Walsh shared very cutting remarks about the singer during Tuesday night’s Celebrity Big Brother.

 Louis previously managed Ronan when he was in Boyzone from 1993 until 2000.
 When Ronan embarked on a solo career, he kept Louis as his manager until 2003.
 Boyzone has since reunited but seemingly never asked Louis back.